 Again, once the attack happens, most likely it’s too late to deal with it.
 This is why it’s best to develop a response plan ahead of time before the attack happens.

 Always assume that your company is the target of cyberattacks, and the objective is to have a cyber crisis response plan that you can deploy immediately when a cyberattack is identified.
-Your cyber crisis response plan should be effective in mitigating the impact of the attack, securing your network and system from further damages, and kickstart the recovery process as soon as possible.
+Your cyber crisis response plan, developed by experienced cybersecurity professionals, should be effective in mitigating the impact of the attack, securing your network and system from further damages, and kickstart the recovery process as soon as possible.

 Your team members should understand this response plan completely, and the plan must also continually change to stay ahead of the evolution of threats.

 3. Containing the attack before eradicating it

 When a cyberattack is first discovered, the initial instinct may be to securely eradicate the attack as soon as possible.

 However, more often than not, this will hurt you in the long run since you’ll destroy the valuable evidence and information such as the source of the attack, the vulnerability in your system exploited, and so on.
 These insights can be very important in the long run so you can develop a better response plan to prevent future attacks.

 Thus, contain the attack to mitigate the damage and prevent it from spreading, and if necessary, disconnect affected infrastructure from the internet.
 This is where the importance of having a backup comes into play, so you can maintain business operations even in the event of a cyber crisis.